Car Accident Advice

 What To Do If You are Involved in a Car Accident in Los Angeles, The San Fernando Valley, Ventura or Anywhere in California

-If you are involved in any car accident or other motor vehicle traffic accident, here are some general helpful tips and advice (see disclaimer at bottom):
+If you are involved in any car accident or other motor vehicle traffic accident in Los Angeles, the San Fernando Valley or anywhere in California, here are some general helpful tips and advice (see disclaimer at bottom):

 - Paper and pen or pencil

 - Camera to photograph all involved vehicles, people and scene of accident

 - First aid kit and other emergency gear such as cones and flares

 - Your proof of liability insurance or insurance coverage card.
 If you do not have it, you may simply request a copy from your insurance agent or insurance company.
 Be sure you have appropriate insurance coverage to not just pay possible claims made against you by other parties, but also to protect your family and you.
 (You should contact a California Insurance Attorney for a free insurance coverage review and advice)

 - If you have any special medical conditions requiring special care, a card describing same